 Taking the time to process your difficult birth experience allows you to become the parent you truly want to be.

-Birth doesn’t always go as planned.
+- Birth doesn’t always go as planned.
 Even if we study, prepare, and do all the things we hope will help us birth as we intend to, still, events can, and often do, arise that we don’t expect.
-Navigating the emotional dissonance that can arise from the arrival of a dearly wanted baby through undesired means such as a cesarean can make adjusting to life as a new parent even more tumultuous than it already is.
+Navigating the emotional dissonance that can arise from the arrival of a dearly wanted baby through undesired means can make adjusting to life as a new parent even more tumultuous than it already is.

 Here, we will explore what happened in new ways using multi-sensory tools, so you can begin to move forward toward healing.
 You can begin to heal.
-This cesarean healing workshop can help.
+This workshop can help.

 *Birthing individuals attend alone without their babies or partners.